gregoirehonvault/CI-MBSE/README.md

   - Merging and versioning
   - automatic testing with ant xml files via github actions

-Now I try to see how it can be applied to Model Based Languages like Tina.
+The goal it to see how it can be applied to Model Based Languages like Tina.